Pannonia

 Pannonia (/pəˈnoʊniə/, /la/) was a province of the Roman Empire bounded on the north and east by the Danube, on the west by Noricum and upper Italy, and on the south by Dalmatia and upper Moesia.
 It included the modern regions of western Hungary, western Slovakia, eastern Austria, northern Croatia, north-western Serbia, northern Slovenia, and northern Bosnia and Herzegovina.
-The northern and eastern boundary line of Pannonia was formed by the River Danube.

 Background

 In the Early Iron Age, Transdanubia was inhabited by the Pannonians or Pannonii, (Note: Whose name the toponym "Pannonia" stems from.) a collection of Illyrian tribes.
-The Celts invaded the region during the Late Iron Age, and Gallo-Roman historian Pompeius Trogus wrote that they faced heavy resistance from the locals, which eventually prevented them from overrunning the southern part of Transdanubia.
+Other tribes invaded the region during the Late Iron Age, and Gallo-Roman historian Pompeius Trogus wrote that they faced heavy resistance from the locals, which eventually prevented them from overrunning the southern part of Transdanubia.
 Some tribes advanced as far as Delphi, with the Scordisci settling in Syrmia (279 BC) upon being forced to withdraw.
-Additionally, the arrival of the Celts in Transdanubia disrupted the flow of amber from the Baltic Sea region, through the Amber Road, to the Illyrians.
+Additionally, arrival of various groups in Transdanubia disrupted the flow of amber from the Baltic Sea region, through the Amber Road, to the Illyrians.
 They founded many villages.
 Those that held prominent economic significance developed into oppida.
 Independent tribes minted their own coins with the faces of their leaders.
 These were at first modelled on Macedonian and, later, Roman currency.

 Upon the Scordisci's withdrawal and settlement, they and the Dardani (in Dardania) both became strong powers that opposed each other.
 The Dardani consistently raided Macedon and developed close ties to Rome.
-Philip V, who was a vehement enemy of the Dardani, allied with the Scordisci and, in 179 BC, persuaded the Bastarnae (at the Danube Delta) to break into Italy and subdue them on the way.
+Philip V of Macedon, who was a vehement enemy of the Dardani, allied with the Scordisci and, in 179 BC, persuaded the Bastarnae (at the Danube Delta) to break into Italy and subdue them on the way.
 Despite Philip's defeat at the hands of the Romans in 197 BC and the failure of the Bastarnae, at this time the Dardani's power crumbled under the pressure from the Macedonians and Scordisci.
 Finally, Perseus annihilated them, giving way to a hundred years of Scordisci hegemony in the Balkans.
 During this time, the tribe started raiding the new province of Macedonia, and —Strabo says— expanded as far as Paeonia, Illyria, and Thrace.